8 Microsoft 365 Security Features You Should Know

-Microsoft 365, as a service, contains many features that focus on security.
-Each service uses Azure Active Directory for authentication and authorization to access either the app itself or the content that resides within it.
-Organization-specific security controls and procedures should augment all out-of-the-box configurations.
-Remember that security within Microsoft 365 is not just about enabling features and controls; it also involves teaching and guiding end-users to understand the restrictions and knowing how to use them.
+Each service within the Microsoft 365 suite uses Azure Active Directory for authentication and authorization to access either the app itself or the content that resides within it.
+However, organization-specific security controls and procedures should augment all out-of-the-box configurations.
+Plus, organizations have to continually teach and guide end users so they understand the restrictions and know how to use them.

-All organizations need to review their current Microsoft 365 Tenants and determine the controls to enable.
+Organizations need to review their current Microsoft 365 tenants and determine the controls to enable.
 Organizations should use current written policies and core business requirements for enabling the proper controls.
 The most common security control categories are:

-- Block legacy authentication protocols to reduce the surface area of attacks
+- Blocking legacy authentication protocols to reduce the surface area of attacks

 - Deployment of core password controls